tdantas/about-chef/README.md

 **Disclaimer**: IMHO, system administrators are really necessary to Tuning your enviroment/ perform audits routine/OS updates, patchs/ Networking infrastructure/ Security Holes and may others duties that is not the main skill for one developer.

-## Goal

-This MENU will guide you through 4 steps to enable your Workstation to talk with the Chef-Server.

 ## Chef components